 To know if you are overtrained, you can listen to your body or listen to your heart.
 Analysis of your Heart Rate Variability can inform you about your current physical and mental state.
 Heart Rate Variability (HRV) is the changes in the time intervals between consecutive heartbeats.
 If you say that your heart rate is 60 beats per minute, it does not mean that your heart beats at every second.
 The time can be 0.8 seconds, 1.2 seconds, 0.9 seconds, and so on.
 There are many ways of measuring HRV, and the Standard Deviation of each normal wave of all cardiac cycles (SDNN) is one measurement used in sports performance.
 SDNN reflects the Autonomic Nervous System balance or the way Sympathetic and Parasympathetic Nervous System is interacting to facilitate self-regulation.
 If a healthy and fit individual takes multiple SDNN measurements over time, a decrease in the SDNN can indicate an immune-system related illness onset, sleep deprivation, jet lag, and overtraining.
 SDNN can work as your biomarker of physical dysfunction or distress.
 When the SDNN returns to previous values, it indicates readiness to perform.

-We all know that moderate physical activity can improve mental and physical health.
-However, high volumes and a higher intensity of training without monitoring can affect the athletes’ overall health.
+In summary, high volumes and a higher intensity of training without monitoring can affect the athletes’ overall health.
 And if athletes end up developing Overtraining Syndrome, the recovery can take months or years.
-Fortunately, if you learn to monitor your mind and body using psychophysiological instruments, these tools will provide you practical ways of reducing the risks of overtraining, which can result in overtraining syndrome.
+Fortunately, if you learn to monitor your mind and body using psychophysiological instruments, these tools will provide you practical ways of reducing the risks of overtraining and the consequences to your physical and mental health.